NatanSisoev/FeedForwardNeuralNetwork/README.md

 6. configuration file: path to the `configfile.txt` file (relevant for `TEST_003`)
 6. file path of the `training.c` file (relevant for `TEST_002`)

 It always redirects the ouput of the code to files inside each `OUT` folder in each test.
 Nonetheless, it always leaves a "see [...]" note in the default slurm file pointing to the right location.
-ALl the flags are parsed and given to the compiler.
+All the flags are parsed and given to the compiler.

 ## Output files